 Android is also a fairly easy to learn operating system, but it’s not as polished as iOS, nor is it quite as easy to use.

 Quite a few companies make tablets that run Google’s Android OS, including Samsung, Sony, Lenovo, and many more.
 This gives shoppers a wide array of devices to choose from, with screen sizes ranging from 6 inches to 12 inches.

 Several companies offer 7-inch Android-based models that are around $200 or less, making them the most affordable tablets on the market.

 Like the iOS, Android was first created for smartphones.
 This means it is a bit more limited than a desktop operating system, but it is still more flexible than Apple’s offering.

 While there is a huge selection of Android apps, only a small percentage of these have been formatted to run on large, high-resolution screens.
 Still, these smartphone apps look fine on smaller tablets.

 There is also a version of Microsoft Office for Android tablets, helping to make this OS a good choice for someone who is looking for a tablet to access the Web or their email on the road.
 It’s also suitable for light business users, but those needing a powerful mobile computer should look elsewhere.

 This is far and away the most powerful operating system available for tablets today.
 This is the full version of Windows that people have been using on PCs for decades, but the latest version was modified by Microsoft for touchscreen-based devices.
 The change to the “Metro” user interface has been controversial, but the UI is well suited for tablets.

 A number of well-known companies offer tablets with Windows 8, giving shoppers a range of options.
-But buyers should be aware, Windows tablets with fast enough processors to offer very good performance are among the most expensive on the market.
-Smaller, more affordable tablets with slower Atom processors are starting to reach the market, however.
+There are models with Atom processors and decent performance available for under $400, but Windows tablets with the best performance are among the most expensive on the market.

 Microsoft Windows RT